cenreg.pytorch package

 torch.Tensor

-- cenreg.pytorch.util.normalize_y(y: Tensor, min_y: float, max_y: float) Tensor
+- cenreg.pytorch.utils.normalize_y(y: Tensor, min_y: float, max_y: float) Tensor

 Normalize the input tensor using the min and max values.